-With a simple glance, Face ID securely unlocks iPhone X. It provides intuitive and secure authentication enabled by the TrueDepth camera system, which uses advanced technologies to accurately map the geometry of your face.
-Face ID confirms attention by detecting the direction of your gaze, then uses neural networks for matching and anti-spoofing, so you can unlock your phone with a glance.
+With a simple glance, Face ID securely unlocks Apple devices that have that feature.
+It provides intuitive and secure authentication enabled by the TrueDepth camera system, which uses advanced technologies to accurately map the geometry of your face.
+Face ID uses neural networks for determining attention, matching, and anti-spoofing, so you can unlock your phone with a glance.
 Face ID automatically adapts to changes in your appearance, and carefully safeguards the privacy and security of your biometric data.